-Hi my name is Molly and i’m 21 years old.
+Hi, my name is Molly and I’m 21 years old.
 I’m from a small little town in Derbyshire and I graduated this year from studying History at the University of Bristol.
 I sing, I play guitar and piano and I write songs.
-I also write a lot of articles about women’s health on different platforms aiming to destigmatize anything associated with mental health.
+I also write a lot of articles about women’s health on different platforms aiming to de-stigmatize anything associated with mental health.
 I also love going travelling.
 It's rare that you’ll find me sat inside unless I have to work.

 What interests you right now?

-I really enjoy watching funny shows, so right now the US office is absolutely great.
-Listening wise i’m into new music, I love Janelle Monae at the minute, anything soul and funk.
+I really enjoy watching funny shows, so right now The Office US is absolutely great.
+Listening-wise I’m into new music, I love Janelle Monae at the minute, anything soul and funk.

 Can you tell us about The Health Diary?

 It’s a collaborative platform.
-I didnt wanna be someone that's just writing a blog constantly about myself, I wanted to learn from others and be inspired by others.
+I didn’t wanna be someone that's just writing a blog constantly about myself, I wanted to learn from others and be inspired by others.
 It just started off by asking my friend Tegan to tell me how she perceived health.
 She talked a bit about body image which really struck a chord as I had my own issues with food when I was about 15-16 years old.
 From then I just started asking more and more people.
 Everyone went down different avenues.
 Someone told me about OCD, someone was talking about sleep, all just completely different things.